DraconDev/SamAI/tasks.md

 - [x] the back to home button is in the rught place but we need to style it better, it could take up the whole space
   - this is almost perfect but i the button to take up the whole space, no rounded courses either, and make it more much cooler
-  - make it have a much cooler i
+  - make it have a much cooler icon and round corners
-- [x] lets have 5 icons in a row, and they should have 2 rows of text each
+- make the icons more tightly package much like a phone screen

 ## Done